utkarshkukreti/siphash.rs/README.md

 This is a simple and fast implementation of the SipHash hashing algorithm.

+Most importantly, this package does *not* depend on the Rust runtime, so it can be used in freestanding Rust programs (that was the reason I wrote this in first place).

 ## Performance

 On a 2.8ghz Intel Xeon Virtual Server, it takes 14ns (39 cycles) to warm up, and